-By restoring this area, extremely rare plants are safeguarded, and endemic and native habitat are recreated for the endangered Rodrigues Fruit Bat.
-It is hoped that the re-colonisation of this area by the Rodrigues Warbler and Fody may now occur naturally, thanks to ecological corridors forming across the island, thus helping increase their numbers.
-Both Rodrigues Fodies and Warblers have been observed in the reserve, though rarely.
+By restoring this area, extremely rare plants are safeguarded and endemic and native habitat are recreated for the endangered Rodrigues Fruit Bat.
+It is also hoped that the recolonisation of this area by the Rodrigues Warbler may be possible thus helping increase their numbers.
+Rodrigues Fodies have been observed in the reserve but rarely.
 Both bird species are considered as 'Near-Threatened' by BirdLife International/International Union for the Conservation of Nature.

 The restoration work is being carried out by labourers recruited from surrounding villages, with a focus on supporting poverty alleviation through training and employment, so that they may acquire a marketable skill while gaining experience.
 It is to be noted that Anse-Quitor ranks as one of the poorest regions of the Republic of Mauritius.
-Restoration workdays are organised with grassroots associations to sensitise and empower local people in habitat restoration and conservation, lunch being provided.
+Restoration work days are organised with grassroots associations to sensitise and empower local people in habitat restoration and conservation, lunch being provided.
 The reserve is also included in the Rodrigues Environmental Education Programme (REEP), where students visit and are taught about the reserve and its importance.